eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 * create a table row for each Ankaios agent listed inside the CompleteState's `agents` field with the agent name and the amount of workload states of its managed workloads

 Rationale:
-Counting the workload states rather than the assigned workloads in the desired state for each agent ensures the correct number of workloads, even if a workload has been deleted from the desired state but the actual deletion has not yet been scheduled.
+Counting the workload states, rather than the assigned workloads in the desired state for each agent, ensures the correct number of workloads, even if a workload has been deleted from the desired state, but the actual deletion has not yet been scheduled.

 Tags:
 - CliCommands